 It’s a close relationship but not entirely healthy – the two are Yin and Yang – one seemingly enlightened and liberal, the other – very much not.

-Lisa McMullin’s previous fringe play Rapture:
+Praise for Lisa McMullin’s previous fringe play Rapture:

 'This is certainly theatre that has a sense of purpose and reminds us why smaller productions should receive more credit for the inventive work they are creating.'

 – The Upcoming

 'Exceedingly thought-provoking and enjoyable….Lisa McMullin’s writing is clever.'